-Give corned beef and cabbage a break this year — chef Cara Nance offers up a cozy stew that’s perfect for St. Patrick’s Day or Sunday dinner (or both, which just so happen to be the case this year).
+Give corned beef and cabbage a break this year — chef Cara Nance of Dorchester’s Lower Mills Tavern offers up a cozy stew that’s perfect for St. Patrick’s Day or Sunday dinner.
 She incorporates a kiss of Irish flavor with a pint of Guinness that plays nicely with other bold flavors like molasses and Worcestershire sauce.
 You’ll find the usual suspects of any hearty soup (celery, carrots and potatoes) but the true magic of this dish comes from a three hour bake in the oven.
 The result?
-A tender, rich and filling pot of gold that’ll be perfect for a post-parade meal.
+A tender, rich and filling meal that’s worth its weight in gold.

 - 3 tablespoons extra virgin olive oil

 - 1 lb bottom round beef cut into 1 inch pieces

 - 1 tablespoon kosher salt

 - 2 medium sized yellow onions, small diced

 - 2 jumbo carrots, peeled and medium diced

 - 1 tablespoon molasses